Arham4/ticket-vending-service/README.md

 - "Availability" is defined as:
   - A booking has been completely processed for a respective seat.
   - There is no concept of "reserving" a seat without having purchased it.
 - If the amount of seats available is less than the amount of seats requested, the ticket is blank and invalid.
+The program will output the invalid request identifier.

 ## Setup